Brondell01/Brondell01.github.io/README.md

 ## Code Review
 For this artifact I've taken the time to run through a formal code review process of the Inventory Applicaton.
 As stated, this application provides a great opportunity to showcase various skills.
 The code review here will set a functional baseline for the artifact as it stands now.
 It's important to remember that this artifact was created for a previous course and the planned enhancements I discuss in the review will not only improve the existing code base but expand it's functionality to match the project requirements.

-As you will see in the following videos, a review of the code provides a great opportunity to identify potential improvments and gaps in logic, as well as refocusing attention on some of the smaller details assocaited with creating an application.
-As this Inventory Application currently stands, you will see a great deal of reduntant code and a lack of clairty in design.
+As you will see in the following videos, a review of the code provides a great opportunity to identify potential improvments and gaps in logic, as well as refocusing attention on some of the smaller details associated with creating an application.
+As this Inventory Application currently stands, you will see a great deal of redundant code and a general lack of clairty in design.
 The code review video will walk you through my thought process as I identify needed improvements and plan my next steps.

 For viewing the Code Review see [Selected Artifact initial code review](https://snhu-my.sharepoint.com/personal/jeff_brondell_snhu_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fjeff%5Fbrondell%5Fsnhu%5Fedu%2FDocuments%2FCode%20Review), or start by viewing the following video.